jtpils/building-segmentation/1-XD_XD/README.md

 aws configure
 ```

-Download the required data files
+Download the required data files with `data.sh`
 ```sh
 source data.sh
 ```

-Train and test using the commands in commands.sh
+Train and test using the commands in `commands.sh`

 # Overview